dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 git rebase --continue
 ```

-**You can now get more merge conflicts.** If so, then you have to resolve those
+**You may now get more merge conflicts.** If so, then you have to resolve those
 again.
-Do the same procedure as before for these new conflicts.
+Repeat the same procedure as before for these new conflicts.
 **You might need to do this step several times.**

 Continue to step 4 only when you no longer have any merge conflicts you need to